GrapeCity/ComponentOne-WinForms-Samples/Core/Sparkline/CS/SparklineExplorer/README.md

 ____
 #### Shows the main features of the Sparkline control.
 ____
-Includes the following samples - Overview - basic Sparkline features - RegionSales - using Sparklines in the FlexGrid columns.
+Includes the following samples:
+* Overview - basic Sparkline features.
+* RegionSales - using Sparklines in the FlexGrid columns.